 While her novels do end with the heroine’s wedding, Austen is just as, if not more, interested in all the other women who populate her stories.
 These are the women who are not necessarily provided with the happy ending, either through their own fault or because of forces outside of their limited control.
 The tongue-in-cheek irony behind Austen’s comment that Pride and Prejudice is “too light, bright, & sparkling” is often overlooked.
 In fact, Pride and Prejudice is a protofeminist critique of contemporary education and marriage that aligns her less with sentimental novelists like Fanny Burney and Maria Edgeworth and more with feminist thinkers like Mary Wollstonecraft.
 Austen’s humour is deceptive; beneath the surface lays a deep dissatisfaction with the type of life the term “gentility” forces on women.

-*Student edition, with an introduction by Jane Austen specialist Sylvia Hunt * Lightly annotated * The unabridged text of a great classic * Academic, easy-to-read format * Perfect for undergraduate and AP courses.
+Part of the Classics series *Student edition, with an introduction by Jane Austen specialist Sylvia Hunt * Lightly annotated * The unabridged text of a great classic * Academic, easy-to-read format * Perfect for undergraduate and AP courses.